My Ideation Process

 I used insights from user interviews and infinity mapping to discover I had a whopping four user groups.
 I then created a persona for each group as a reference point for informing the design and keeping their needs in mind.

-Click on the Staff Members to view their personas
+Click on the Team Members to view their personas!

 User